filippopence/EarthBotRangers/README.md

 # EarthBotRangers
-EarthBotRangers: discord bot for looking up cards for Earthborne Rangers.
+EarthBotRangers: discord bot for looking up cards for Earthborne Rangers.ù

 Invite link: https://bit.ly/EarthBotRangers

 If you want to help me in hosting this bot, consider: https://www.buymeacoffee.com/filippopence